Cottage Grove carries on despite COVID-19 | RiverTowns

 “I’m just waiting to hear when I can go back to work,” she said.

-The board has requested that dentists extra masks and other protective gear to medical workers.
-McGinn said she's impressed with the way businesses and individuals in Minnesotans have stepped up to prevent shortages.
+The board has requested that dentists donate extra masks and other protective gear to medical workers.
+McGinn said.
+She's impressed with the way businesses and individuals in Minnesotans have stepped up to prevent shortages.

-She mentioned the efforts of Stone Soup, American Legion Post 98 and Franke's Bar in St. Paul Park to collect and distribute food.

 McGinn said she's concerned about her sister-in-law, who works as a nurse in Jacksonville, Fla., where health care workers are facing shortages of masks and other protective gear.